noerromero/Demo-ASP.NET-MVC-Repository/README.md

 # Demo-ASP.NET-MVC-Repository
-This is a ASP.NET project with MVC and two repository's implementation (InMemory and SQLite)
+This is a ASP.NET project with simple architecture (MVC) and two repository's implementation (InMemory and SQLite).